Martinusius/graphene/USER_DOCUMENTATION.md

 - Algorithms - Run basic graph algorithms such as DFS, BFS and Dijkstra.
 - Scripts (coming soon) - Execute custom user scripts on the graph.

+## Tools

+Merge (M) - Merges all selected vertices into one while keeping the edges that connect to other vertices.
+All affected vertices and edges are recreated and all their properties are reset.

+Cliqueify (K) - Create all possible edges between all pairs of selected vertices (A.K.A. form a clique).
+Edges that already exist will not be affected.
+For directional graphs edges in both directions are created.
+Do not use this operation on very big selections of vertices since it can result in too many edges.

+Subgraph (H) - Delete all vertices and edges that are not currently selected.
+Edges incident to an unselected vertex will be deleted regardless.

 ## Sidebar

 The sidebar allows the user to view details of the current graph selection.
 For example the number of vertices and edges selected and their average position.

 Which single vertex/edge is selected the user can also edit the properties of the given object and select which property should be displayed as text.
 All vertices have the same set of properties.
 Same apllies to the edges.
+The properties can contain arbitrary data, but they can also be used as inputs/outputs of the algorithms.

 Currently there are three types of properties available: Integer, @Vertex, @Edge.

+# Algorithms

+DFS - Performs a depth-first search from a root vertex and for each vertex outputs the order of visiting (depth) and/or the previous vertex in the search.

+BFS - Perfoms a breadth-first search frin a root vertex and outputs the shortest distance to each vertex in edges and/or the previous vertex on the shortest path.

+Dijkstra - Performs the Dijkstra's algorithm and outputs the shortest distances to all vertices from the root vertex given an edge distance (weight) property.
+Also can output previous vertices on the path similar to the other algorithms.

 ## Editor